benquike/b1ee/website/index.md

 ## Open Source

-The source code is available from a fossil server at [b1ee.com:8080](http://b1ee.com:8080/timeline).
+The source code is available from github at [https://github.com/robinheydon/b1ee](https://github.com/robinheydon/b1ee).
 If you wish to help develop this, please contact robin at heydon dot org